RFCreations/bluespy_codecs/README.md

 0. Ensure you have CMake and a suitable compiler/toolchain installed (MSVC/LLVM/GCC).
 1. Open a terminal (on Windows you may need to use the Visual Studio developer prompt).
 2. Run: `git clone --recurse-submodules https://github.com/RFCreations/bluespy_codecs.git && cd bluespy_codecs`
 3. Add your decoder file MYCODEC.c.
 You may wish to copy the structure of one of the provided examples.
-There is also a template called [TEMPLATE_CODEC.c](TEMPLATE_CODEC.c) if you would like to copy that as a starting point.
+There is also a template called [TEMPLATE_CODEC.cpp](TEMPLATE_CODEC.cpp) if you would like to copy that as a starting point.
-4. Implement the four functions in [bluespy_codec_interface.h](https://github.com/RFCreations/bluespy_codecs/blob/aptx_v2/include/bluespy_codec_interface.h) (init, new_codec_stream, codec_deinit, and codec_decode).
-See also [codec_structures.h](https://github.com/RFCreations/bluespy_codecs/blob/aptx_v2/include/codec_structures.h) for definitions of the data structures provided by blueSPY for use in codecs plugins.
+4. Implement the four functions in [bluespy_codec_interface.h](include/bluespy_codec_interface.h) (init, new_codec_stream, codec_deinit, and codec_decode).
+See also [codec_structures.h](include/codec_structures.h) for definitions of the data structures provided by blueSPY for use in codecs plugins.
 5. Add a new secion at the bottom of CMakeLists.txt for MYCODEC, using the provided ones as examples.
 6. Run: `cmake --preset release && cmake --build build/release`
 7. Copy build/release/mycodec.{dll,so,dylib} to a directory as specified [below](#directories-that-bluespy-will-look-in-for-audio-codec-dynamic-libraries).